Reports: UK lawmaker stabbed while meeting constituents | Law-Order

 - United Kingdom

-Police have been called to an incident in eastern England amid reports a lawmaker has been stabbed during a meeting with constituents.
+British police say a man has been arrested after a stabbing in eastern England on Friday.
+Multiple media reports say the victim is a Conservative lawmaker attacked during a meeting with constituents.

+The Essex Police force said officers were called to reports of a stabbing in Leigh-on-Sea just after noon Friday.
+It said “a man was arrested and a knife recovered.

+“We are not looking for anyone else in connection with the incident and do not believe there is an ongoing threat to the wider public,'' police said.

-Sky News said Conservative lawmaker David Amess was attacked during a regular meeting with constituents at Belfairs Methodist Church in Leigh-on-Sea, a seaside town east of London.
+Sky News and others said Conservative lawmaker David Amess was attacked during a regular meeting with constituents at Belfairs Methodist Church in Leigh-on-Sea, a seaside town east of London.

-Amess has been a member of Parliament for Leigh-on-Sea since 1997, but has been a lawmaker since 1983.
+Amess has been a member of Parliament for Southend West, which includes Leigh-on-Sea, since 1997, but has been a lawmaker since 1983.

-Violence against British politicians is rare, but in June 2016 Labour Party lawmaker Jo Cox was stabbed and shot to death in her northern England constituency.
+Politicians from across the political spectrum expressed shock.
+Labour Party leader Keir Starmer tweeted that it was “Horrific and deeply shocking news.
+Thinking of David, his family and his staff.”
+Violence against British politicians is rare, but in June 2016 Labour Party lawmaker Jo Cox was fatally stabbed and shot in her northern England constituency.
+A far-right extremist was convicted of her murder.

+Two other British lawmakers have been attacked this century during their “surgeries,” regular meetings where constituents can present concerns and complaints.

+Labour legislator Stephen Timms was stabbed in the stomach and injured in May 2010 by a female student radicalized by online sermons from an al-Qaida-linked preacher.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)